Nikolay Zelinsky: In Transnistria

 In Tiraspol, in the house in which Zelinsky spent his childhood, there is a memorial house-museum of the academician, and on the building of school No. 6 (now the humanitarian and mathematical gymnasium), where he studied, a memorial plaque was erected, a monument was erected in front of the building; in the Kirovsky district of Tiraspol there is a street named after Zelinsky.
-In Chisinau, a street in the Botanica sector is named after him.
+In Chișinău, a street in the Botanica sector is named after him.